Namonamo77/Quizzical-Scrimba/README.md

-Here’s a polished and more professional version of your README, written from the perspective of a creative developer showcasing your work:

----

 # 🎉 Quizzical — A Trivia Quiz App (Scrimba Project)

 A fun and dynamic quiz app built during my journey through the **Scrimba React course**.
 This project helped me deepen my understanding of React fundamentals like state, props, hooks, and component architecture — all while making something playful and interactive.